The Wild Flower Society

 Regulations for completion of the Field Botanist’s Record Book

-Every plant entered in the record book must be wild, i.e. unplanted and uncultivated, and must have been seen growing in the British Isles (including the Channel islands) by the member on the date shown in the record book.
+Every plant entered in the record book must be wild, i.e. unplanted and uncultivated, and must have been seen growing in Britain and Ireland by the member on the date shown in the record book.
 It is appreciated that it may not always be easy to tell whether an individual plant has been planted or not!
 Branch Secretaries should be able to offer advice.

 In their second year of using the record book members start again making a new list recording all the plants they see, as above.